 What benefits does XDR provide?

-Endpoints are often at risk and their security is vital, so why isn’t EDR the solution of choice for more security-minded enterprises?
-EDR is a great option for smaller organizations with low-level security concerns, but XDR provides larger enterprises with a more comprehensive view of network, cloud, mobile and data, by collecting information from more than just the endpoints.
-A few of the benefits XDR provides are:
+Endpoints are often at risk, and their security is vital, so why isn’t EDR the solution of choice for more security-minded enterprises?
+EDR is a great option for smaller organizations with low-level cyber security concerns, but XDR provides larger enterprises with a more comprehensive view of network, cloud, mobile, and data by collecting information from more than just the endpoints.
+A few of the benefits are:

 Why do organizations need XDR?

-Sangfor has long been able to do not only what both Gartner and Forrester have defined, but beyond both definitions as well.
+Sangfor has long been able to do not only what both Gartner and Forrester have defined but beyond both definitions as well.
 Cyber Command makes threat hunting easier and faster by performing a comprehensive analysis of all breaches and using that to trace the breach back to its root.
 Cyber Command then takes this information and uses it to strengthen assets that need strengthening, thereby fortifying the entire network on an ongoing basis.
-Sangfor has always called this XDDR for extended detection, defense, and response; somewhere XDR forgot you need to defend as much as respond.
-Sangfor security, infrastructure, virtualization, and cloud technologies all support XDDR by working together to provide true 360° view and protection for your network environment.
+Sangfor has always called this XDDR for extended detection, defense, and response; somewhere.
+XDR forgot you need to defend as much as you need to respond.
+Sangfor security, infrastructure, virtualization, and cloud technologies all support XDDR by working together to provide a true 360° view and protection for your network environment.

 Sangfor Technologies is an APAC-based, global leading vendor of IT infrastructure and security solutions specializing in Network Security and Cloud Computing.
 Visit us at www.sangfor.com to learn more about Sangfor’s Security solutions and ransomware protection, and let Sangfor make your digital transformation simpler and secure.